Bikin-Creative/Lineux-Toolchanger/CAD/README.md

 There are 2 toolhead systems currently available:

-- **LineuxDB** - based on DragonBurner with partcooling fan embedded into the toolhead
+- [**LineuxDB**](https://github.com/Bikin-Creative/Lineux-Toolchanger/tree/main/CAD/LineuxDB) - based on DragonBurner with partcooling fan embedded into the toolhead
-- **Lineux One** - Is a lighter, smaller toolhead.
+- [**Lineux One**](https://github.com/Bikin-Creative/Lineux-Toolchanger/tree/readme_v2/CAD/LineuxOne) - Is a lighter, smaller toolhead.
 The partcooling fan is mounted on the carriage and is shared across all toolheads.

-Current development is focused primarily on Lineux One.
+Current development is focused primarily on **Lineux One**.

 *Note:* the toolheads use different carriage systems and are not compatible with each other.

 # Dockslide
 Dockslide is an optional addon to recover back any build volume loss encountered when having a fixed dock location on the existing printer.
+It's a system that moves the dock bar up and down during the tool changes allowing the idle toolheads to move out of the way of the print bed.

 # Requirement
 1. Carriage